Arrival in Kathmandu and transfer to the hotel which is closer to the multitude of shopping center and restaurants.

 Today we traverse the rocky sections then from the corner, reppel down to the glacier field.
 Then we continue walking through the glaciers and passing beautiful lakes.
 Finally we get to walk into nice meadows with soft ground after 4 days walking in glaciers.
 We reach the tiny village of Thengba and overnight camping.

 We descend all morning through the bushes of juniper and rhododendrons enjoying the khumbu valley views.
 Just before arriving in the Sherpa village of Thame, we can visit its picturesque monastery perched on the hillside.
 Then we continue the walk to Namche bazaar where we take shower and laundry after nearly 2 weeks of wilderness.
 We get back to the civilization as there is available wifi and internet.
 Overnight in Lodge.

 Today we can rest all day or short hike to the view point of National park headquatar.

 Today the trail descends all the way down to Dudhkoshi River and after there we walk through Monjo, Benkar to Phakding.
 Lunch at Phakding and iresume the walk back to Lukla.
 Overnight in Lodge at Lukla.

 Early morning, you will take short flight back to Kathmandu.
 Soon as arriving in Kathmandu, you will be transfer to the Hotel.Overnight in Hotel at Kathmandu.

 Free day in Kathmandu for rest or shopping.

 Today is the last day of your trip in Himalaya, as we will transfer you to the international airport.
 We trust that you will cherish this inspiring experience and the deep, newly formed friendships in the years to come.

-The gears we can rent from Kathmandu are as following…
+The gears we can rent from Nepal are as following…

 Nepal Entry Visa Procedures